-To provide students with the maximum flexibility in deciding which degree(s) and/or other certificate(s) they want to pursue.
-The recommended courses in the first two semesters are the same for the Executive Assistant and Legal Administrative Assistant programs.
+In order to provide students with the maximum flexibility in deciding which degree(s) and/or other certificate(s) they want to pursue, the recommended courses in the first two semesters are the same for the Executive Assistant and Legal Administrative Assistant programs.
 At the end of the first year, all students who have successfully completed the requirements for the first two semesters will have earned the Office Technology Certificate.